vincentcasseau/vincentcasseau.github.io/how-tos-cfd-initial-conditions.md

 &nbsp;

 ### 4.2 Linear inlet ramp
-The velocity at the inlet patch can be set to increase linearly with time from an <dictkey>offset</dictkey> value up to a velocity whose components are given by the entry <dictkey>refValue</dictkey>, components that are then multiplied by the <dictkey>amplitude</dictkey> scalar.
+The velocity at an inflow patch can be set to increase linearly with time from an <dictkey>offset</dictkey> value up to a velocity whose components are given by the entry <dictkey>refValue</dictkey>, components that are then multiplied by the <dictkey>amplitude</dictkey> scalar.

 For example, a 0.1 ms-long linear increase in velocity from 50 m/s to 1000 m/s with no angle of attack nor slip angle (_**U**_ is thus aligned with the x-axis: (1 0 0)) is obtained by setting up the <dictkey>rampInlet</dictkey> BC as